 Similarly, a Jewish participant from Haifa shared her perspective:

-“[The department] treats the population, it doesn’t treat a Jew, Arab, “Russian” or “Ethiopian” … it treats citizens, who reside in the area … treats everyone who comes to us regardless of their religion, race and sex.”"
+“[The department] treats the population, it doesn’t treat a Jew, Arab, “Russian” or “Ethiopian” … it treats citizens who reside in the area … treats everyone who comes to us regardless of their religion, race and sex.”

-This participant explained that service that takes into account the cultural-national or ethnic context might detract from the professionalism, neutrality, and universalism of providing the welfare services.
-Some even explained that this approach is consistent with the values of the social work profession, which advocate an equal attitude to different groups.
-This approach is evident in the words of a Jewish participant in the area of children at risk:
+This participant explained that providing services that takes into account the cultural, national or ethnic context might detract from professionalism, neutrality, and the universalism of providing welfare services.
+Some participants even explained that this approach is consistent with the values of the social work profession, which advocates for embracing an equal attitude when working with different groups.
+This approach is evident in the words of a Jewish participant who works with children at risk:

-“It is very important that we as social workers judge people by their needs rather than by their background.
+“It is very important that we, as social workers, judge people by their needs rather than by their background.
 As I see it, it does not matter whether I am Arab or Jewish, I judge people by their own needs.”

-In addition, some of the participants were of the opinion that serving groups such as elders, children, and battered women does not necessarily require any unique cultural adaptations or reference to the urban context.
-A Jewish participant working with families in a violence-ridden Arab neighborhood explains why cultural competency of the Arab culture in unnecessary for their daily practice:
+In addition, some of the participants were of the opinion that serving groups such as the elderly, children, and battered women does not necessarily require any unique cultural adaptations or reference to the urban context.
+A Jewish participant who works with families in a violence-ridden Arab neighborhood explained why cultural competency in the Arab culture is unnecessary for their daily practice:

-“Even if sometimes I don’t understand certain cultural codes, I realize that it has nothing to do with any misunderstanding of the Arab culture but rather of misunderstanding the criminal violent culture of the place.
+“Even if sometimes I don’t understand certain cultural codes, I realize that it has nothing to do with any misunderstandings of the Arab culture, but rather of a misunderstanding of the criminal violent culture of the place.
 Therefore, when working with a mixed population, added cultural understanding is insignificant… there is no need for anything special.”

-The universal approach was particularly conspicuous among participants who work with elders.
-Some of the participants were of the opinion that the nature of services provided to elders dictates a need for a universal approach devoid of cultural adaptations, since these services mostly do not consist of thorough long-term care, which is mainly a concrete function.
+The universal approach was particularly evident among participants who work with elders.
+Some of the participants were of the opinion that the nature of services provided to elders necessitates a universal approach devoid of cultural adaptations, since these services do not tend to consist of thorough long-term care, which is mainly a concrete function.
 A Jewish participant from Haifa describes this perspective:

-“This service is universal, so I don’t have different options to offer to Ethiopian, new immigrant, Arab, veteran Jew ..…I offer them the same service, implement it exactly the same way ..…it’s the same nursing companies”.
+“This service is universal, so I don’t have different options to offer someone who is Ethiopian, a new immigrant, Arab, a veteran Jew ..…I offer them the same service, implement it in exactly the same way ..…it’s the same nursing companies”.

-However, some of these participants are aware of some of the tensions that challenge their universal approach.
-While most services for the elderly in Haifa and Acre provide universal services to both populations, in practice Arab elders are not inclined to participate in joint settings such as day care centers for the elderly.
-In this respect, these Arab clients do not receive these services.
-These settings usually operate in the Hebrew language and are western-culture oriented.
-Therefore, some of the Arab research participants who share the universal view admit having some dilemma: is it necessary, despite the desire to provide universal and equal services, to create separate and culturally adapted settings?
-The following quotation of an Arab participant illustrates these feelings:
+However, some of these participants were aware of some of the issues that challenged their universal approach.
+While most services for the elderly in Haifa and Acre provide universal services to both populations, in practice, Arab elders are not inclined to participate in joint settings such as day care centers for the elderly.
+In this respect, these Arab clients do not receive the same services.
+These settings usually operate in the Hebrew language and are oriented towards Western cultural norms.
+Therefore, some of the Arab research participants who espoused the universal view admitted to being hesitant of this approach and raised the question: Might it be necessary, despite the desire to provide universal and equal services, to create separate and culturally-adapted settings?
+The following quotation from an Arab participant illustrated these feelings:

 “There is one day care center that serves the entire city … But Arabs do not attend because they don’t feel at home there.
-Arab elders do not feel connected to the day care center because all the employees there speak Hebrew … The programs and what they offer are not compatible with Arab culture … They don’t enjoy the same right awarded to Jews, here they missed out because they won’t open another day care center for Arabs”
+Arab elders do not feel connected to the day care center because all the employees there speak Hebrew … The programs and what they offer are not compatible with Arab culture … They don’t enjoy the same rights awarded to Jews, they missed out because they won’t open another day care center for Arabs.”